CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/try-it-yourself.rst

 3. Note that the simulation code will have exactly the same structure as the starter-kit.
 Hence, please do not modify any file outside the ``agent`` folder, except the ``.cfg`` file (The ``.cfg`` file can be revised to incorporate different training traffic).

 4. If you model need to import or load some files, please put them to the ``agent`` folder and make sure to use the absolute path.
-Examples are shown in the beginning of fixed time ``agent.py``.
+Examples are shown at the beginning of fixed time ``agent.py``.

 5. Please also make sure to only use the packages in the given docker file, so that your code can be executed at the evaluation platform.